 Our fiscal year ends on July 31.
-References to fiscal 2024, for example, refer to our fiscal year ending July 31, 2024.
+References to fiscal 2023, for example, refer to our fiscal year ended July 31, 2023.

 Principles of Consolidation

 The accompanying consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries and have been prepared in conformity with generally accepted accounting principles in the United States ("GAAP").
 All intercompany balances and transactions have been eliminated in consolidation.